 The Diagnostic and Statistical Manual of Mental Disorders , Fifth Edition (DSM-5) provides a helpful guideline for evaluating the presence of any disorder.
 However, this guideline is more technical than most people might appreciate.
 Additionally, some of the symptoms of depression might not be visible when evaluating someone else.
 This means that there is a need to explicate the DSM as well as to describe how some of these symptoms may manifest in a visible way to others.

-The following are signs and symptoms to look out for in yourself or others :
+The following are signs and symptoms to look out for in yourself or others based on the DSM-5 qualifications2 :

 1. Depressed mood – This is the “feeling sad” part of the depression.
 If you are struggling with persistent feelings of sadness, emptiness, or hopelessness then you likely have this symptom.
 This can be recognized in others by observing their emotional expression and socialization.
 If they seem emotionally distant/socially withdrawn or if their conversations always stick on dark topics it might be indicative of a depressed mood.
 Even things that seem like jokes on dark topics could indicate a depressed mood, especially if that deviates from the norm of the person.